7LPdWcaW/GrowTracker-Android/README.md

 2. Download the APK from [here](https://github.com/7LPdWcaW/GrowTracker-Android/releases)
 3. Click on downloaded app and install

+# Updating

+You can either elect to update manually, or get notified on releases by installing the [Update plugin](https://github.com/7LPdWcaW/GrowUpdater-Android/releases)

 **For updates, do not uninstall first, you will lose your existing plant data**

+# Screenshots

 [![install](screenshots/install-thumb.png)](screenshots/install.png)
 [![plant list](screenshots/1-thumb.png)](screenshots/1.png)